xdeama/personal-site-hugo/hugo/content/en/contact.md

 ## Consulting
 For initial contact, I am available via [email](mailto:kontakt@dmalo.de) or [LinkedIn](https://www.linkedin.com/in/dmalolepszy) {{< linkedin-icon >}}&nbsp;to arrange a phone call or video chat.

-I do not publish a phone number for initial contact to concentrate on client projects.
+To concentrate on client projects, I do not publish a phone number for initial contact.